Southern University Law Center logo

 Whether Southern University Law Center is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
 Key factors to consider: admissions requirements, cost and financial aid, campus culture in Baton Rouge, and available programs.
 Use CollegeCove's compare tool to weigh Southern University Law Center against similar schools side-by-side.

-Data sourced from IPEDS/NCES 2024.
+Tuition: College Scorecard (2024-25).
+Fees, room & board, and other data: IPEDS/NCES 2024.
 Always verify with Southern University Law Center directly for the most current information.

 Quick Facts